How to Get Paid for Maternity Leave in Torrance, CA

 Communicate Return Date with Employer in Advance

-- Advance Notice: Inform your employer of your intended return date ahead of time to facilitate a smooth transition back to work.
+- Advance Notice: Inform your employer of your intended return date ahead of time to help ensure a smooth transition back to work.
+During protected maternity leave, your employer may also be required to continue your group health coverage under the same terms as if you were still actively working.

 Understand Your Rights to Return to the Same or a Comparable Position